 If you want to serve your spouse with divorce papers and have your case heard in a New Jersey court, you will need to file your divorce petition in New Jersey – that gives the court jurisdiction over the case.

 Understanding the Division of Assets, Child Support and More

 Child support, division of the assets, and even spousal support are different because a military service member’s pay is often difference.
 Service member’s pay consists of:

 * Basic pay

 All of these are calculated via the service member’s Leave and Earnings Statement, which the court will then use to determine the acceptable amount of child support that can be awarded.
 New Jersey courts have a broad definition for “gross income” which means that every dollar on the LES could be considered for child support and alimony, regardless if it is reported to the IRS or if it is considered a non-taxable payment.

-Also, child support laws will be mixed between military laws and the laws of the state of New Jersey.
-Because each branch of the military has its own laws regarding child support payments and how they will treat that service member if they fail to pay their obligated child support payments, it is best you speak with a divorce attorney in New Jersey.
+Also, child support laws will be mixed between military laws and the laws of the state of New Jersey. laws regarding child support payments and how they will treat that service.

 Divorcing a Service Member in New Jersey?
 Call Romanowski Law Offices Today